Thebasic123/Java_P2P_client/README.md

 # Java_P2P_client-
 implement DHT P2P client with Java socket programming

-This program is a standard version of COMP3331 programming assignment(without extension function).
+This program is a simplified  version of DHT P2P client.

 use standard bash scrip to generate users for program, which has to follow format :

 xterm -hold -title "Peer x" -e "java cdht args1 args2 args3" &
 where x represents peer name and args1, args2 and args3 are integer numbers which are current peer identity,first successor identity and second successor identity respectively.

+There is a simple test in bin folder, it's named setup.sh.
+Run setup.sh in terminal, program will open few xterms and start sending messages to each other.

 There are two commands in this java program:
 1.request xxxx